4-Day Inca Trail Hike to Machu Picchu

 Day 4: Inti Punku - Machu Picchu

-Breakfast precedes the hike to Machu Picchu via Inti Punku, offering spectacular views.
-A three-hour guided tour of the complex occurs, followed by free time before returning to Aguas Calientes for the train back to your hotel.
-Alternative endings include Ollantaytambo, Yucay, or Cusco.
+On the final day, we will hike to Machu Picchu, passing through Inti Punku for panoramic views.
+A three-hour guided tour of the site will follow, allowing time for exploration before taking a bus to Aguas Calientes for the train back to your hotel in Urubamba or alternatives like Ollantaytambo, Yucay, or Cusco.

 Accommodation

-The tour includes three nights of camping at Wayllabamba, Pacaymayo, and Wiñay Huayna.
-Sleeping bags and trekking poles are available for rent at the camp.
+The tour includes three nights in camping tents at Wayllabamba, Pacaymayo, and Wiñay Huayna.
+Sleeping bags and trekking poles are not included but can be rented at the camp.

 Difficulty of the Hike